ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 For protocol stacks with multiple handshakes, the decision becomes more nuanced.
 If the protocol stack involves both TLS and TCP, an implementation could determine that a leaf node is connected after the TCP handshake is complete, or it can wait for the TLS handshake to complete as well.
 The benefit of declaring completion when the TCP handshake finishes, and thus stopping the race for other branches of the tree, is that there will be less burden on the network from other connection attempts.
 On the other hand, by waiting until the TLS handshake is complete, an implementation avoids the scenario in which a TCP handshake completes quickly, but TLS negotiation is either very slow or fails altogether in particular network conditions or to a particular endpoint.
 To avoid the issue of TLS possibly failing, the implementation should not generate a Ready event for the Connection until TLS is established.

-If all of the leaf nodes fail to connect during racing, i.e. none of the configurations that satisfy all requirements given in the Transport Parameters actually work over the available paths, then the transport system should notify the application with an InitiateError event.
+If all of the leaf nodes fail to connect during racing, i.e. none of the configurations that satisfy all requirements given in the Transport Properties actually work over the available paths, then the transport system should notify the application with an InitiateError event.
 An InitiateError event should also be generated in case the transport system finds no usable candidates to race.

 ## Establishing multiplexed connections {#establish-mux}